Quantmetrics770/website/content/english/blog/post-1.md

 type: featured
 ---

-Raphael holds a Pharm.D and a Ph.D in Biomedical Sciences from Paris University and has 8+ years of experience in applying advanced Modeling & Simulation techniques to support internal and regulatory decision making, both at preclinical and clinical stages.
-He has successively been DMPK Project Leader and Senior Pharmacometrician at Teva Pharmaceutical Industries Ltd.
+Raphael has extensive experience in applying advanced Modeling & Simulation techniques to support internal and regulatory decision making, both at preclinical and clinical stages.
+He held different positions in the pharmaceutical industry as DMPK Project Leader and Pharmacometrician.
+He holds a Pharm.D and a Ph.D degrees in Biomedical Sciences from Paris University.